Pressio/pressio4py/docs/pages/tutorials/tutorial4.md

 @m_class{m-block m-info}

 @par
-This tutorial aims at introducing the concept of the *mask* by showing how to construct a masked Galerkin problem using the most basic hyper-reduction technique, namely *collocation*.
+This tutorial introduces the concept of the *mask* by showing how to construct a masked Galerkin problem using the most basic hyper-reduction technique, namely *collocation*.